This just might be the perfect breakfast…

-Pulling together a healthy breakfast that is also filling and delicious seems like a unicorn.
+Pulling together a breakfast that is filling and also delicious seems like a unicorn.
 Especially when you need to feed a bunch of people with different dietary needs.

 Enter this breakfast hash.